-Gravity and its unification with electromagnetism are easily resolved by simply recognizing the broader implications of already well-established, widely held theory: Subatomic particles spontaneously condense out of the all-pervasive field of radiant electromagnetic energy that comprises the universe.
-This produces a commensurate decrease in the universal field's density immediately around emerging particles that innately diffuses inward exponentially because of a field's uninterruptible continuity and a sphere's inherent geometry.
+Gravity and its unification with electromagnetism along with the other two assumed forces of nature, the strong and weak nuclear forces, is easily resolved by simply recognizing the broader implications of already well-established, widely held theory: Subatomic particles spontaneously condense out of the all-pervasive field of radiant electromagnetic energy that comprises the universe.
+This produces a commensurate decrease in the universal field's density that mostly occurs immediately around emerging particles that innately diffuses inward exponentially because of a field's uninterruptible continuity and a sphere's inherent geometry.
 This is what constitutes a particle and the bodies' they compose gravity field.
 Runaway gravitation naturally ensues as they mechanically pursue equilibrium in the ever-decreasing density of their ever-merging (electromagnetic) gravity fields.